Article Categories

 HEADERS_RECEIVED STATE (2)

-This is the third ready state of the AJAX.
-It is denoted by the integer 2.
-Headers Received is a state of a request in AJAX that occurs when the request is sent, and the server responds with its headers.
-The server has received the request and is preparing a response, indicating that the response headers have been received.
+This is the third ready state of AJAX requests, denoted by the integer 2.
+The Headers Received state occurs when the request has been sent to the server, and the server has responded with HTTP headers.
+The server has acknowledged the request and sent back response headers, but the response body is not yet available.

 Syntax